 New Jersey Family Leave and Federal Family and Medical Leave (NJFLA)

-You may be eligible for FMLA/NJFLA if you:
+You may be eligible for NJFLA if you:

-- Have worked for the University for at least 12 months as of the start date of your requested time off or leave of absence
+- have worked for the University for at least 12 months as of the first day of leave ; and

-- Have worked for at least 1250 hours in the 12 months prior to your first day of leave
+- have worked for at least 1,000 hours in the 12 months prior to the first day of leave

 An employee does not need to use this leave entitlement in one block.
 Leave can be taken intermittently or on a reduced leave schedule when medically necessary.
 Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the employer’s operations.
 Leave due to qualifying exigencies may also be taken on an intermittent basis.